jdost/tamari/README.md

 # Tamari

 A non PHP forum engine.
-This is purely a backend with a nice RESTful API.
+This will provide a RESTful API along with a packaged demo frontend.
+For more documentation, view the stuff in the /docs folder.

 ## Setup/usage

 Was developed inside of a virtualenv so just need one of those:

     $ mkvirtualenv tamari
+    $ cp tamari/settings.py_template tamari/settings.py
     $ pip install -r requirements.txt

-Then you can run the unittest stuff with the test_tamari.py file or run a dev server with runserver.py (this should work if you want to proxy it via a big kid prod type web server, I use nginx).
+Edit the tamari/settings.py file to make changes to how you want your application to run (the file has comments to explain some stuff).
+To run you can either run `make serve` if you have makefile or just `python serve.py`.
+To run the tests, use `make test`.